some100/bootmgr-rs/README.md

 bootmgr-rs is written in Rust, so the Cargo toolchain is required for compilation.
 ```
 git clone https://github.com/some100/bootmgr-rs
-cargo build -r --target x86_64-unknown-uefi
+cargo xtask build -r
 ```

 ## Testing

-Tests can be run using `cargo test --lib` as usual.
+Unit tests and clippy can be run using `cargo xtask test`.

-Integration tests are located in the `bootmgr-rs-tests` directory, and are built as a standard UEFI rust application.
-It can be built using `cargo build --target x86_64-unknown-uefi`.
+Integration tests can be run using `cargo xtask test run`.

+Fuzz tests can be run with `cargo xtask fuzz -f <PARSER>`, where PARSER is one of `bls`, `boot`, `uki`, and `win`.

+If the main program needs to be tested, then it can be run using `cargo xtask run`.

 ## License